jedcrandall/jedcrandall.github.com/courses/cse365fall2021/hw1rest.md

 __Number of points of extra credit TBD__

-A 3-round implementation of AES is [here](/files/hw0/rijndael-fewerrounds.py).
+A 3-round implementation of AES is available in the common tar ball linked to above.
 Develop a chosen plaintext attack against it.
 When you have a working attack (please don't request ciphertext before your attack is actually working in your own tests because the file transfers will be large and logistics non-trivial), make arrangements with Prof. Crandall to receive ciphertext corresponding to plaintext you provide.
 Prof. Crandall will use the same key he used for encrypting `part4ciphertext.bin`, so you can then turn in the plaintext that corresponds with it along with your source code.
 Note that if you choose to attempt the extra credit you'll be largely on your own when it comes to figuring out the details of mounting a chosen plaintext attack.
 We can provide resources and general directions but cannot invest too much time in helping with specifics because of the large number of students who will likely need help on the main part of the assignment.

 **You will submit this one over email to Prof. Crandall.**
 Submit a tarball with the plaintext and your source code.